Chengdu: Sanxingdui Museum

+Situated in the northeast of the state-protected Sanxingdui Site, The original complex of Sanxingdui Museum was founded in August 1992 and opened in 1997.
+It is the representative work of the master architect Zheng Guoying.
+The original museum covers an area of 1,000 acres and was rated as the first batch of national first-class museums.

+The new complex of Sanxingdui Museum was founded in March 2022.
+It covers an area of 54,400 square meters, which is about 5 times the size of the old museum.
+It was built for new cultural relics after major archaeological excavations.
+It displays more than 2,000 precious cultural relics such as bronze, jade, gold, pottery, and bone, and comprehensively and systematically displays the archaeological excavations and latest research results of Sanxingdui.

 The main collection highlights the Ancient City of Chengdu, Shu State & its culture, while displaying thousands of valuable relics including earthenware, jade wares, bone objects, gold wares, and bronzes that have been unearthed from Shang dynasty sacrificial sites.

 Buddhist and Taoist culture

 Daci Temple

-The Daci Temple, a renowned temple in downtown Chengdu was first built during the Wei and Jin dynasties, with its cultural height during the Tang and Song dynasties.
-Xuanzang, an eminent Tang dynasty monk, was initiated into monkhood and studied for several years here; during this time, he gave frequent sermons in Daci Monastery.
+The Daci Temple (大慈寺), a temple in downtown Chengdu was first built during the Wei and Jin dynasties, with its cultural height during the Tang and Song dynasties.
+Xuanzang, a Tang dynasty monk, was initiated into monkhood and studied for several years here; during this time, he gave frequent sermons in Daci Monastery.

 Wenshu Monastery

-Also named Xinxiang Monastery, Wenshu Monastery is the best preserved Buddhist temple in Chengdu.
+Also named Xinxiang Monastery, Wenshu Monastery (文殊院) is the best preserved Buddhist temple in Chengdu.
 Initially built during the Tang dynasty, it has a history dating back 1,300 years.
 Parts of Xuanzang's skull are held in consecration here (as a relic).
 The traditional home of scholar Li Wenjing is on the outskirts of the complex.

-Baoguang Monastery
+Baoguang Buddhist Temple

-Located in Xindu District, Baoguang (meaning divine light) Monastery enjoys a long history and a rich collection of relics.
+Located in Xindu District, Baoguang Buddhist Temple (宝光寺) enjoys a long history and a rich collection of relics.
 It is believed that it was constructed during the East Han period and has appeared in written records since the Tang dynasty.
 It was destroyed during the Ming dynasty in the early 16th century.
 In 1607, the ninth year of the reign of the Kangxi Emperor of the Qing dynasty, it was rebuilt.

-Qingyang Taoist Temple
+Qingyang Palace

-Located in the western part of Chengdu, Qingyang Temple ('Green/Black Goat Temple') is not only the largest and oldest Taoist temple in the city, but also the largest Taoist temple in Southwest China.
+Located in the western part of Chengdu, Qingyang Palace (青羊宫) is not only the largest and oldest Taoist temple in the city, but also the largest Taoist temple in Southwestern China.
 The only existing copy of the Daozang Jiyao (a collection of classic Taoist scriptures) is preserved in the temple.

 According to history, Qingyang Temple was the place where Lao Tzu preached his famous Dao De Jing to his disciple, Ying Xi.

 Featured streets and historic towns

-The Wide and Narrow Lanes
+Kuanzhaixiangzi Alleys

-The Wide and Narrow Lanes (Kuan Xiangzi and Zhai Xiangzi, or Kuanzhai Alleys) were first built during the Qing dynasty for Manchu soldiers.
+Kuanzhaixiangzi Alleys (宽窄巷子) were first built during the Qing dynasty for Manchu soldiers.
 The lanes remained residential until 2003 when the local government turned the area into a mixed-use strip of restaurants, teahouses, bars, avant-garde galleries, and residential houses.
 Historic architecture has been well preserved in the Wide and Narrow lanes.